merchantinresidence/abra-docs/schema.md

   }
 }
 ```

+_An example of an Abra promotion using a popup block_

 To customize your schema, go to "Settings" page and then select "Edit JSON".
 These customizations will apply to every promotion.
 We recommend using this section to better integrate dynamic pricing and other storefront features with your theme.